Home

 OS Grid ref:- SW653454

-The pleasant coastal village of Portreath nestles at the mouth of a picturesque valley.
-The secluded sandy beach is suitable for surfing and windsurfing.
+The pleasant coastal village of Portreath, located four miles from the town of Redruth, nestles at the mouth of a picturesque valley.

+Portreath was once a busy port, used for the import of coal and export of copper.
 The harbour under the cliffs at Portreath has a very narrow entrance, it was bulit in 1760 by Francis Basset de Dunstanville, a local benefactor, to enable easier loading and unloading of copper ore.
+In 1809, one of the earliest railways in the United Kingdom, and the first in the county of Cornwall, was built from Portreath to the St Day mine, which lies around five miles inland.
+The final steep section that lowered the wagons down to the harbour is still visible today.

 Some of the old tram roads have been converted into cycle paths, Portreath tramroad runs for seven and a half miles to Croft Handy near St. Day, in their heyday it served the copper mines.